Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ### Pre-requisites

 - [Visual Studio 2019](https://aka.ms/vsdownload) or just the [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
-- An Internet connection
-- A Windows machine (necessary if you want to run the app on Windows)
-- An OS X machine (necessary if you want to run the app on Mac)
-- A Linux machine (necessary if you want to run the app on Linux)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.